fastai/docker-containers/README.md

-# :warning: This repo is a work in progress and is not ready

 # Docker Containers

 This repository builds various docker images relevant to projects in [fastai](https://github.com/fastai/) on a recurring schedule [defined in this repo's workflow files](.github/workflows/).
 Some familiarity with Docker is assumed.
 For a gentle introduction to Docker, see [this blog post](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5).